Heartland Flyer

 The Heartland Flyer is a daily passenger train that follows a 206 mi route between Oklahoma City, Oklahoma, and Fort Worth, Texas.
 It is operated by Amtrak and jointly funded by the states of Oklahoma and Texas.

 The train's daily round-trip begins in Oklahoma City in the morning and reaches Fort Worth in the early afternoon.
 It leaves Fort Worth during the afternoon rush for an evening return to Oklahoma City.
-As of November 2014, the train is scheduled at 3 hours 58 minutes in each direction.
-Future plans call for the train's northern terminus to be extended from Oklahoma City to Newton, Kansas, with additional frequency along the original route.
+Future plans call for the train's northern terminus to be extended from Oklahoma City to Newton, Kansas with increased frequency along the original route by 2029.

-The Heartland Flyer carried over 77,000 passengers in fiscal year 2016, a 4.2% decrease from FY2015.
-The train had a ticket revenue of $1,828,486, an increase of 1.8% from FY2015.
-Total revenue for the train, including state-level subsidies to Amtrak, was approximately $7.1 million.
+Operation

+Route

+The Heartland Flyer runs north-south between Fort Worth Central Station and the Santa Fe Depot in Oklahoma City.
+The southbound run departs Oklahoma City around mid-morning and arrives in Fort Worth around midday.
+The northbound run leaves Fort Worth later that afternoon and arrives back in Oklahoma City that night.
+Its schedule allows passengers to spend an afternoon in Fort Worth without having to spend the night.
+At its south end, the train connects to the rest of the Amtrak systems to the Texas Eagle.
+Additionally, there is Thruway bus service between Oklahoma City and Newton, Kansas, with one stop in Wichita.
+The service connects the train to the Southwest Chief.

+The train operates over lines formerly owned by the Atchison, Topeka and Santa Fe Railway before it became the BNSF Railway: